Energy balance may not be as famous as some extreme celebrity diets but it is the only diet that really works in both the short and long term.

 How much and what level of physical activity should we be doing?
 Here are some broad guidelines:

-And if you are above 18, you are encouraged to engage in 150 minutes of moderate-intensity* aerobic activity a week or 75 minutes of vigorous-intensity** aerobic exercise each week.
+If you are above 18, you are encouraged to engage in at least 150-300 minutes of moderate-intensity* aerobic activity a week.

-*Moderate intensity activities refer to those that cause a noticeable increase in breathing rate — one is able to carry on a conversation but does not have enough breath to sing.
+*Moderate intensity activities refer to those that cause a noticeable increase in breathing rate — one is able talk in short sentence but does not have enough breath to sing.

 You can engage in 150 minutes of moderate-intensity aerobic activity in a single session or over a few sessions by setting aside some days of the week for exercise.